fabio-sim/Depth-Anything-ONNX/README.md

  Depth-Anything Dynamo CLI

 ╭─ Commands ───────────────────────────────────────────────╮
-│ export   Export Depth-Anything V2 using TorchDynamo.     │
-│ infer    Depth-Anything V2 inference using ONNXRuntime.  │
+│ export   Export Depth-Anything V2 using TS or Dynamo.    │ │ infer    Depth-Anything V2 inference using ONNXRuntime.  │
 │          No dependency on PyTorch.                       │
 ╰──────────────────────────────────────────────────────────╯